davidwinter/sensible_logging/README.md

-# Sensible logging
+# Sensible Logging

 [![CircleCI](https://circleci.com/gh/madetech/sensible_logging.svg?style=svg)](https://circleci.com/gh/madetech/sensible_logging) [![Gem Version](https://badge.fury.io/rb/sensible_logging.png)](http://badge.fury.io/rb/sensible_logging)

-A logging library with sensible defaults for Sinatra apps.
+A logging extension with sensible defaults for Sinatra apps.

 ## Features

-* Add (or use an existing if present `X-Request-Id`) request ID for use in logs
+* Add a request UUID (or use an existing one if present in the `X-Request-Id` HTTP header) for use in logs, your app or other middlewares
 * Trim the request logs to the bare minimal (inspired by lograge):
   * method
   * path